hngu/leetcode/0413_Arithmetic_Slices.md

 ```

 ### Solution
+- there is a linear solution, but I don't know what the exact implementation looks like
 - brute force get every subarray and check for arithmetic sequence.
 O(n^2) time, constant space
 ```
 /**